Achieve1molle/Intune-Back-and-Restore/README.md

 # Intune Backup & Restore Script

 This PowerShell script provides a comprehensive solution for backing up and restoring Microsoft Intune configurations.
 It supports both command-line and graphical user interface (WPF) modes, making it accessible for both automation and interactive use.
+A simple button click converts the script into a nightly backup job for your Intune environment.

 ## Features
     - Backup of Intune entities such as device configurations, compliance policies, scripts, apps, and more.